In this tutorial, we will create a full-fledged registration experience, capable of...

 How do we create exhibitor passes?
 How are they included with the booth?
 What if an exhibiting company wants to bring more than two personnel, how do we allow them to purchase additional?
 Finally, how do we allow these registrants to come back and select their own adventure for Sunday?

 First, we need to create an ATTENDEE REGISTRATION ITEM.
 Click the + NEW ITEM button in the Registration Items tool (within the REGISTRATION tab of the Builder).
 Use the box on the far left and name the item "Exhibitor Conference Pass".
 These passes will allow the exhibitor to indicate the number of personnel they'd like to bring to the conference.

 Let's use our free include logic to connect 2 free Exhibitor Conference Passes to the Exhibitor Booth item:

 - Open the settings for the Exhibitor Booth item

 - Push the FREE EXTRAS sub-option on the left

 - Now click the QUANTITY-BASED INCLUDED ITEMS button below

 - Use dropdown next to your Exhibitor Conference Pass item to connect 2 for free!

-It's that easy - now, an exhibitor that elects to purchase a booth will receive 2 free exhibitor passes for free.
-Event better, the dropdown functionality of the Attendee Registration item you created for these passes (the Exhibitor Conference Pass item) will allow exhibitors to pay for additional passes beyond the 2 that are included for free!
+Now, an exhibitor that opts to purchase a booth will receive 2 free exhibitor passes for free.
+The dropdown functionality of this item will also allow exhibitors to pay for additional passes beyond the 2 that are included for free.

-Given this ability (to tack on extra passes), we do need to associate a base price for the Exhibitor Conference Pass.
+With that ability in mind, we will need to associate a base price with the Exhibitor Conference Pass item.
 Go ahead and price this pass at $75 using the BASE ITEM PRICE box (within the Exhibitor Conference Pass item's settings panel).